J-Rojas/j-rojas.github.io/content/projects.md

 ## Projects

-The projects showcased below are non-funded, non-cousework, indepedent research based on my curiousity and interest in autonomy.
-These projects may provide an impression of my experience and ability to research, experiment, and achieve goals under uncertainty.
-While my previous research experience is focused on automomous vehicles, I am interested in expanding my knowledge and skills into other topics.
+The research projects presented below are derived from my interest in the field of autonomy.
+Although I drew some background context from previous MOOC courses, these projects are entirely self-initiated and exploratory in nature.
+Through these projects, I have honed my research skills and ability to experiment, achieve goals, and thrive under uncertain conditions.
+While my research experience primarily revolves around autonomous vehicles, I am eager to broaden my horizons and explore other related topics.